fieldtrip/website/faq/how_many_people_are_subscribed_to_the_email_discussion_list.md

 # How many people are subscribed to the email discussion list?

-At 29 Februari 2012, 789 people were subscribed to the FieldTrip email discussion list.
+At 3 March 2021, there were 1612 people subscribed to the FieldTrip email discussion list.